Sixth Form curriculum

 The flexibility and breadth of our curriculum ensures we are able to help all pupils reach their goals and choose the qualification best suited to their needs.

 A level pupils normally specialise in three subjects, though four or more are possible for very able students, from a choice of over 20 academic disciplines, undertaking a detailed and thorough approach to learning.
-A level study allows pupils to pursue a deeper understanding of subjects already familiar from prior study or entirely new for the Sixth Form, while developing important independent study skills which will prove invaluable to their futures.
-All A level pupils also get the opportunity to write a 4,000-word Extended Essay on a topic of their choice.
-All A levels at Gresham’s are now linear.
-A supplementary course is offered providing enhancement skills in advanced thinking techniques, numeracy, literacy and ICT skills.
+A level study allows pupils to pursue a deeper understanding of subjects already familiar from prior study or entirely new for the Sixth Form, while developing important independent study skills which will prove invaluable to their future.

-Pupils study and take exams in six subjects (at least three at Higher Level and three at Standard Level).
-Again, we can advise pupils on the best subject combinations to meet their goals.
+Pupils opting for the IB will study and take exams in six subjects; at least three will be studied at higher level (HL) and three at standard level (SL), according to pupil preference.
+We advise pupils on the best subject combinations to suit their interests and to meet their future goals.

-The IB Diploma offers an innovative, broad and rigorous curriculum providing pupils with intellectual, social, cultural and linguistic skills valued by universities and employers.
+The IB Diploma offers an innovative, broad and rigorous curriculum providing pupils with intellectual, social, cultural and linguistic skills valued by universities and employers across the board.